 - From address: Always check that an email has come from an appropriate, and legitimate, address.
-Don't only go by the name that is displayed in the "from" field; always check the address as well.
+Don't only go by the displayed name in the "from" field, always check the address as well.

 - Non-standard formatting: Official emails from reputable companies tend to follow a known format.
 If the text looks blurry or the alignment of certain elements is off, it might not be legitimate.

 - Spelling and grammar errors: This tends to be more obvious, but sometimes you have to look harder for it.
 If there are misspelled words, or if something's a little off with the sentence structure, be wary.

 - Urgency: Phishing emails may try to scare you by saying your account will expire, for example, if you don't take immediate action.
 They introduce an element of panic to try to cloud your judgment.
 Reputable companies generally won't send this sort of email.

 - Links: Before you click on a link in an email, hover your cursor over it first to see a pop-up showing where it actually goes.
 Don't click the link if it doesn't lead to a relevant and legitimate site.
 In fact, your best course of action is usually to browse the company's website on your own, without clicking on provided links.
 (One exception is when verifying your email for an account you know you just created—but still hover over that link to be sure!)

 These examples highlight elements that give away that they're phishing attempts.
 They may seem obvious here, but in the moment of rushing through your real-world inbox, these irregularities might not stand out so starkly.

 There are several tip-offs that this email is not legitimate—starting with the fact that Emerson passwords do not expire!